bmr5/BeeGood/DbDesign.md

 - Users can unlock multiple achievements
 - Each deed belongs to one category
 - User stats are tracked per category per user

-## Data Flow

-1. During onboarding, a user profile is created
-2. Based on profile, daily deeds are suggested and assigned
-3. When deeds are completed:
-   - User stats are updated
-   - Streaks are calculated
-   - Achievements may be unlocked
-   - Bee character may evolve
-4. Stats view provides data for the stats screen and sharing

-This database design supports all core MVP features while allowing for future expansion.
-$$